jmunoz298/atlasti/README.md

-# Hacer análisis cualitativo con ATLAS.ti 7:

-## Manual de uso
+# Hacer análisis cualitativo con ATLAS.ti 7: Manual de uso

-Juan Muñoz-Justicia

-Miguel Sahagún-Padilla

-Versión 1.0 – 2015
+= The Dangerous and Thrilling Documentation Chronicles Kismet Rainbow Chameleon <kismet@asciidoctor.org>

+This journey begins...

+== About the Author

+You can contact {author} at {email}.
+{firstname} loves to hear from other chroniclers.

+P.S.
+And yes, my middle name really is {middlename}.
+What else would you expect from a member of the Rocky Mountain {lastname} Clan?

+{authorinitials}